Hopes fading in White Island volcano retrieval mission

 “Nobody can be 100 per cent confident.
 That’s why we’re still here.”

-On Tuesday, police expanded their search to include nearby North Island bays, believing that tides in the Bay of Plenty could wash remains ashore.
+On Tuesday, police expanded their search to include North Island bays up to 70 kilometres away, believing tides in the Bay of Plenty could have washed the bodies that far.

-“We think if there was going to be any drift in the tide of a body on the surface of the water anyway, it could potentially go that way so we have been searching that way as well,” Mr Clement said.

-“We just have to work with the weather; we’ve been lucky up to now but it’s turned on us currently.
+Mr Clement said there were “factors beyond our control” as authorities scoured the eastern Bay of Plenty coastline around Cape Runaway.

+“No one absolutely knows, but the reality is we saw it [a body] on the surface of the water last Wednesday, so two days after the eruption,” he said.

+“We weren’t able to retrieve it then and it went back down; so, whether it’s come back up or whether it’s still down there is up for, I suppose, discussion.”

-The heartbreaking scenario comes after the jubilation of last Friday, when a crack defence force squad retrieved six bodies from nearby the crater.
+The heartbreaking scenario that the two bodies might never be found comes after the jubilation of last Friday, when a crack defence force squad retrieved six bodies from the island.

-Family of Mr Marshall-Inman were in Whakatane to experience the highs of the successful mission, only to learn he wasn’t among the six bodies recovered.
+Mr Marshall-Inman’s family were in Whakatane for that mission, only to learn his wasn’t among the six bodies recovered.

 “We’re coping.
 We’re staying positive.
-You’ve got to keep positive thoughts so that you can forever hope that he’ll return home one day,” he told 1News.
+You’ve got to keep positive thoughts so that you can forever hope that he’ll return home one day,” he told NZ television.

 “The only positive that would come out of him not returning is his absolutely love of the island and his passion for White Island.

-Mr Marshall-Inman had a long fascination with the volcano, with Inman saying the fateful visit was his 1111th to the Bay of Plenty island.
+Mr Marshall-Inman had a long fascination with the volcano, with Mr Inman saying the fateful visit was his 1111th to the island.

 “You could speak to him every day about it and he’d give you a new fact or something new that had happened on the island,” he said.